chrisquinnr/yeetr/README.md

 yeet [dir] [expiry]
 ```

 So just running `yeet` in your current directory will let you select a file and then use our default 1 day expiry for hosting.
+We print the file to console output and you can copy/paste it as you wish.

 Sending files uses [file.io](https://file.io), a wonderful service that provides ephemeral file storage.